College graduates and those on the verge of finishing school face a unique job market that may look nothing like the one they envisioned.

 The next hiring manager you meet might ask you what you did during the pandemic.
 You could say you mastered a new skill or earned a certification through one of these programs:

-Attending a virtual career fair will not only help you make connections, but it will help you become more comfortable and confident about the online job search.
-LinkedIn, Hiring Our Heroes, and Jobfairsin.com are three companies that frequently offer users lists of virtual career fairs.
-Students can also log into Handshake from their Student Portal to register for the next UAGC Virtual Career Fair.
+Attending a virtual or in-person career fair will not only help you make connections, but it will help you become more comfortable and confident about the online job search.
+LinkedIn, Hiring Our Heroes, and Jobfairsin.com are three companies that frequently offer users lists of career fairs.
+Students can also log into Handshake from their Student Portal to register for the next UAGC Career Fair.

 While some aspects of the job search, such as resume writing and interviewing, may get easier with practice, the process itself is always evolving and often impacted by current events.
 Even as the pandemic transforms the future of work, Career Services remains one of your most viable options for assessing your skills, identifying opportunities, and landing the job you want.
 To get started, go to “Handshake” in your student portal or email [email protected].